Medical expert of the article

 Rectal prolapse |

-Any of these symptoms can appear in the clinical picture of the disease at any age (there are known atypical cases of the appearance of the symptom of "drumsticks" and liver diseases in the early years of life).
-The first symptoms of cystic fibrosis in most patients occur already in the first year of life, although cases of late (up to adulthood) clinical manifestation of the disease are described.
+Any of the above symptoms may appear in the clinical picture of the disease at any age (there are atypical cases of the "drumsticks" symptom and liver disease in the first years of life).
+The first symptoms of cystic fibrosis in most patients occur in the first year of life, although cases of late (up to adulthood) clinical manifestation of the disease have been described.
 The presence of certain symptoms of cystic fibrosis in the overall picture of the disease largely depends on the type of mutation (or mutations).
-The most common deletion is F 508, in which clinical signs of cystic fibrosis appear at an early age, and pancreatic insufficiency develops in 90% of cases.
+The most common deletion is F 508, in which clinical signs of cystic fibrosis appear at an early age, and in 90% of cases pancreatic insufficiency develops.

-In the neonatal period, patients with cystic fibrosis are most often detected:
+In the neonatal period, patients with cystic fibrosis most often show:

-- meconial ileus - occurs in 20% of newborns with cystic fibrosis, sometimes complicated by meconium peritonitis associated with perforation of the intestinal wall (up to 70-80% of children with meconial ileus are infected with cystic fibrosis);
+- meconium ileus - occurs in 20% of newborns with cystic fibrosis, sometimes complicated by meconium peritonitis associated with perforation of the intestinal wall (up to 70-80% of children with meconium ileus have cystic fibrosis);

-- prolonged neonatal jaundice - occurs in 50% of patients with meconial ileus.
+- Prolonged neonatal jaundice - occurs in 50% of patients with meconium ileus.

-- Cough, initially dry and rare, and subsequently progressing to frequent and unproductive, sometimes provoking vomiting, becomes chronic.
-In some cases, coughing attacks resemble those in whooping cough.
-Often for the first time attacks of a cough appear against a background of an infection of the upper respiratory tract, but in the future they do not disappear, but gradually progress in severity and frequency.
+- The cough, initially dry and rare, and then progressing to frequent and unproductive, sometimes provoking vomiting, becomes chronic.
+In some cases, coughing fits resemble those of whooping cough.
+Often, coughing fits first appear against the background of an upper respiratory tract infection, but then do not disappear, but gradually progress in severity and frequency.

-- The lag in physical development in some cases may be the only symptom of the disease.
+- In some cases, failure to thrive may be the only symptom of the disease.

 - Rectal prolapse becomes the first clinical manifestation of cystic fibrosis in 5-10% of patients.
-In the absence of appropriate treatment, prolapse of the rectum occurs in 25% of patients with cystic fibrosis, more often at the age of 1-2 years.
-In children older than 5 years, this symptom is much less common.
-To a prolapse of a rectum predispose attacks of a cough against a background:
+In the absence of appropriate treatment, rectal prolapse occurs in 25% of patients with cystic fibrosis, most often at the age of 1-2 years.
+In children over 5 years of age, this symptom occurs much less frequently.
+Coughing attacks against the background of:

 - altered stool;